open-telemetry/opentelemetry-specification/specification/context.md

 Associates a `Context` with the caller's current execution unit.

-The API SHOULD accept the following parameters:
+The API MUST accept the following parameters:

 - (Required) The `Context`.